 - Bird Flight Patterns: If you see birds flying early in the morning in a tight, organized formation, they are probably heading to a water source.
 Watch their flight patterns and follow them to water.

 - The Sound of Running Water: Ok, I know you’re thinking, “Duh!
 Of course the sound of water is a sign.”
 But did you know that if you take a moment to stop and listen intently, you can hear the sound of water from great distances?
-Taking a moment to listen can help you Replace fresh water.
+Taking a moment to listen can help you find fresh water.

-- Muddy Areas: If you Replace a muddy patch, start digging.
+- Muddy Areas: If you find a muddy patch, start digging.
 Muddy areas are signs of ground water.
 Dig a hole that’s a foot deep and a foot in diameter and wait.
 Water will fill the hole.
 Just remember to filter and purify the water before you drink it.

-How to tell if Water is Safe to DrinkIt’s important to understand that any time you Replace an “unconventional” water source in the wild it’s best to always purify and filter it.
+How to tell if Water is Safe to DrinkIt’s important to understand that any time you find an “unconventional” water source in the wild it’s best to always purify and filter it.
 Fresh water springs (think the Swiss Alps) are usually clean and good to drink, but even if you’re at a spring always take caution when drinking from an untreated water source, because

 - Water in the wild could have feces, blood, and other contaminants.
 Fill your water bottle or container from the main output source of the water instead of getting it from a still pool downstream.
 Moving water keeps the water from “marinating” and harboring microorganisms